KoljaB/RealtimeSTT/docs/engines/omnilingual-asr.md

 imports and installs do not require the Omnilingual runtime until this engine is selected.

-This backend is intended for Linux or WSL2.
-Native Windows installs skip the actual `omnilingual-asr` dependency because `fairseq2n` has no Windows wheel.
+Current install target: Linux or WSL2 with Python 3.11.x.
+Native Windows cannot run the Omnilingual runtime because `fairseq2n` has no Windows wheel, and Python 3.12.x currently cannot resolve `omnilingual-asr>=0.2.0` from PyPI because the upstream package metadata excludes normal 3.12 patch releases.

 ## Engine Names